mediroozmeh/FPGA_BitonicSorting/README.md

 ### Memory access and bandwidth utilization for single compute unit:

+For better performance and memory access analysis SDAccel provides users with hardware emulation which consider memory architecture and underlying hardware in more details.
+Following table presents performance and memory access analysis for single compute unit.

 |    Device     | Kernel Name        | Number of Transfer    |Transfer Rate (MB/s) |Average Bandwidth Utilization(%)|
 |----------|:-------------:|------:|------:|------:|
 |  Virtex7        | ALL  | 516096  |190.86|1.988|